The Carequality Interoperability Framework has disparate, varied errors. Below, we describe common errors and the steps you can take.

 You may get this error when sending a PatientAdmin or ClinicalSummary to your data on demand repository:

 We work to ensure first-in, first-out (FIFO) order so that data arrives in its intended order.
 Receiving this error indicates that there was an error processing an incoming message.
+For example, this could happen if you use an invalid patient identifier type.
+Make sure to use a unique patient OID.

 At this point, we pause future messages from filing to ensure that data is not missed or corrupted.
 Submit a Help Desk ticket to reset the environment.